 Dr Gitte enjoys being a general practitioner and has a special interest in behaviour, nutrition, and breed-specific problems (not the least of which those that affect greyhounds).
 She loves the opportunity to mentor volunteers as well as high school and college co-op students.

 Dr Gitte’s passion for the humane treatment of animals – pets, captive wildlife, and animals used in food production alike – continues outside of working hours.
-She is an active member of OCAW (Ontario Captive Animal Watch) with whom she is currently working towards ending the use of wild animals in circuses and of marine mammals in theme parks.
+She is an active member of OCAW (Ontario Captive Animal Watch) with whom she is currently working towards ending the use of marine mammals in theme parks.
 In 2014 she was proud to be a part of the movement that stopped the Bowmanville Zoo from declawing their lion and tiger cubs, a practice they had undertaken for the previous many decades.
 In 2015 she was honoured to become a Director with The Paw Project with whom she is working towards ending declawing in North America.

 Rebecca Sterns, DVM

 Dr Sterns (pictured here with her very own Sadie) joined Park Animal Hospital in 2015.
-She is passionate about minimizing the use of antibiotics, helping all dogs and cats achieve their optimal weight, and also loves the challenge of finding solutions for behavioural problems.
+She is a vegetarian and passionate about minimizing the use of antibiotics, helping all dogs and cats achieve their optimal weight, and also loves the challenge of finding solutions for behavioural problems.
 Before she graduated from OVC she founded the Pet Trust Dog Jog; with us she has been the driving force behind our growing social media exposure.
 In her spare time (when not at the family cottage), she volunteers with the Toronto Humane Society and has helped with preventive health care for dogs on First Nations Reserves as well.
 We are so proud that Dr Sterns chose to make Park her professional home!

 Samara van der Smissen, DVM